Ananya142/Intermediate_project_3/README.md

 To run this program, I use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once I am on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., ERC20token.sol).
+Save the file with a .sol extension (e.g., MyToken.sol).
 Paste the following code into the file

 **Code**
 ```